 That can play into this strategy as well.

-The best return for elite status on spending is offered by the Delta Reserve Card, as you can spend $60,000 and earn 30,000 bonus miles and 30,000 MQMs.
+The best return for elite status on spending is offered by the Delta Reserve Card.
+Let’s say you spend $120,000 and earn 60,000 MQMs (75,000 MQMs in 2021).

-So spending $60,000 would earn you a total of 90,000 redeemable miles and 30,000 MQMs.
-I value SkyMiles at ~1.2 cents each, so to me that’s ~$720 of “concrete” value in miles, plus the value of the MQMs.
+Spending $120,000 would earn you a total of 120,000 redeemable miles and 60,000 MQMs (75,000 in 2021).
+I value SkyMiles at ~1.2 cents each, so to me that’s ~$1,440 of “concrete” value in miles, plus the value of the MQMs.

 Delta is unique in making it fairly attainable to earn status exclusively through credit card spending, or through a combination of credit card spending and flying.
 At a minimum, having a co-branded credit card with MQM earning potential can greatly help you earn Silver, Gold, or Platinum Medallion status.

 To Delta loyalists, to what extent do you use Delta Amex cards to earn Medallion status?
 Has the coronavirus pandemic changed your approach?